salazarna/synthetic-irradiance-sequence/README.md

 This software uses an `stochastic` and `bootstrap` method to generate one-day synthetic solar irradiance data at a minimum 60-minute time resolution.

-The software required to define eight parameters to execute:
+The software requires to define eight parameters to execute:

 1. `DF`: Input dataset that contains the measured solar irradiance.
 Must be a `pd.Dataframe`.
-2. `COL`: Column of the pd.DataFrame of the solar irradiance (input data).
+2. `COL`: Column of the `pd.DataFrame` of the solar irradiance (input data).
 3. `YEAR`: Year of study.
 Must exist in the input dataset.
 4. `MONTH`: Month of study (1 to 12).
 Must exist in the input dataset.
 5. `SC`: Sky condition of study.
-Must be 'sc1', 'sc2', 'sc3', 'sc4' or 'sc5'.
+Must be `'sc1'`, `'sc2'`, `'sc3'`, `'sc4'` or `'sc5'`.
 Corresponds to fully covered, mostly covered, partially covered, mostly clear and totally clear, respectively.
 6. `METHOD`: Method to generate the synthetic data.
-Must be 'stochastic' or 'bootstrap'.
+Must be `'stochastic'` or `'bootstrap'`.
 7. `IC`: Confidence interval.
 Must be a value between 0 and 1.
 The suggested value is 0.95.
 8. `RUNS`: Quantity of one-day synthetic sequences to generate.